Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

 ### Category as a success criteria

-+ To determine the mean price of affordable apps grouped by category and compare them with their respective mean prices to identify undervalued apps
++ To determine the mean price of affordable apps grouped by `Category` and compare them with their respective mean prices to identify undervalued apps

 ### Findings:
 + There are 376 apps priced below their mean price based on the affordability & category criteria